-Enjoy summer abroad at the International Summer School at the Hong Kong University of Science and Technology (HKUST).
-With coursework in business and management, engineering, science, humanities and social science -- all taught in English, HKUST offers new perspective and distinct course offerings that may not be available at your home UC campus.
-Plus it will be a summer study away, rejuvenating you for the return to your home campus in the fall.
+Enjoy a summer abroad at the International Summer School of the Hong Kong University of Science and Technology (HKUST).
+With coursework in business and management, engineering, sciences, humanities and social science -- all taught in English, HKUST offers new perspective and distinct course offerings that may not be available at your home UC campus.

-Situated in a lovely seaside setting above Clear Water Bay in the New Territories, the intimate HKUST campus provides state-of-the-art academic, student life, and sports facilities for daily student needs.
-HKUST is located just 30 minutes away from Hong Kong’s downtown center and Hong Kong is a perfect kick-off spot for travel before or following the program dates.
+Situated in a lovely seaside setting above Clear Water Bay in the New Territories, the intimate HKUST campus provides state-of-the-art academic, student life, and sports facilities for day-to-day student needs.
+HKUST is located just 30 minutes away from Hong Kong’s downtown center, plus Hong Kong is a perfect kick-off spot for travel following the program dates.

 Check out this video